theramiyer/blog/content/post/2019/how-to-survive-a-heart-attack-when-alone.md

 {{< toc >}}

 Before we go any further, a legal disclaimer: Understand that I am NOT a medical professional.
-This post is NOT medical advice, and comes without warranties (in other words, you are on your own).
+This post is NOT medical advice, and comes without warranties.
 This is merely a post with general knowledge, and I am not responsible for the good or the bad that happens to you after reading this post and/or following what it says.
 The same applies to this arbitrary Dr. N. Siva as well---you do not know who he is, or whether he even exists.
 Treat these things with a grain of salt.
 Sucks, I know, but nothing is a substitute for a medical professional.

 ## What causes a heart attack